lassoid/active_fields/README.md

 end
 ```

-If you try to save an _Active field_ with disallowed type you will get a validation error:
+Attempting to save an _Active Field_ with a disallowed type will result in a validation error:

 ```ruby
 active_field = ActiveFields::Field::Date.new(name: "date", customizable_type: "Post")